-The evolution of authentic nation-states follows the same four-stage developmental model that we followed in mapping the evolution of authentic couples, families, schools, communities, and organizations.
-We have had a number of unique opportunities to study the evolution of two former Soviet republics since the fall of the Soviet Empire: Ukraine in Eastern Europe and Czechoslovakia in Central Europe.
+The evolution of authentic nation-states follows the same four-stage developmental model that I followed in mapping the evolution of authentic couples, families, schools, communities, and organizations.
+I have had a number of unique opportunities to study the evolution of two former Soviet republics since the fall of the Soviet Empire: Ukraine in Eastern Europe and Czechoslovakia in Central Europe.

-We have working intensively in Ukraine since 1990, and have witnessed the country’s ongoing struggle to clear Soviet ethics, thinking, practices, values and behaviors.
-Individuals, couples, families, and the Ukrainian culture have made great progress in their journeys towards more integrity and authenticity.
+I have worked intensively in Ukraine since 1990, and have witnessed the country’s ongoing struggle to clear Soviet ethics, thinking, practices, values, and behaviors.
+Individuals, couples, families, and the Ukrainian culture have made great progress in their journeys toward more integrity and authenticity.
 They have worked very hard to retrieve their authentic culture and language that the Soviets did their best to erase.
 Much of the revival of Ukrainian culture is happening in its microsystems, through art, literature, historic holidays and celebrations, and the establishment of special schools emphasizing its language and historical roots.

-We also lived in Czechoslovakia for six months in 1992-1993 when this nation-state divided into Czechia and Slovakia.
-A WW II “shotgun marriage: between two very incompatible cultures crashed while we were living in Bratislava, Slovakia, and working inside the Slovak Ministry of Labor, Social Affairs and Family while working on a United Nations project.
-Two things impressed us about this “Velvet Divorce.”
+I also lived in Czechoslovakia for six months in 1992-1993 when this nation-state was divided into Czechia and Slovakia.
+A WW II “shotgun marriage: between two very incompatible cultures crashed while I was living in Bratislava, Slovakia, and working inside the Slovak Ministry of Labor, Social Affairs and Family while working on a United Nations project.
+Two things impressed me about this “Velvet Divorce.”
 The first was how careful each side was to partition the country with integrity and without malice.
 This is what earned it the “velvet” description.